knewlin713/Neural-Network-Education/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-(Written by Jesus, make sure you follow the rules below before developing locally)
+# (Written by Jesus, make sure you follow the rules below before developing locally)
 1. Make sure your node version is lts/iron
     a.
 Download node version manager (nvm), you can google and download it for your device
     b. in the terminal, use command "nvm -v" to see if you successfully downloaded it